oliver-butterley/DS-intro/pages/part1.md

 A general question for these systems and for others is when a system can be decomposed or when the system is not decomposable in some sense.
 In this direction we here introduce the concept of **minimal**.
 Later, with a similar point of view of studying the decomposability of systems, we introduce the concept of **ergodicity**.
+Minimal systems are a generalization of periodic orbits, and they are the analogue in topological dynamics of ergodic measures.

 ::: definition invariant
 Let $T : M \times X \to X$ be a dynamical system.